-To be eligible for holiday pay, an employee must have worked his/her regularly scheduled hours the workday before and the workday after the holiday, or have been on an approved vacation day or any other excused absence under NCPHD policy.
+To be eligible for holiday pay, an employee must have worked his/her regularly scheduled hours the workday before and the workday after the holiday, or have been on an approved vacation day or any other excused absence under North Central Public Health District's policy.
 If an employee is on vacation when a holiday is observed, the employee will be paid for the holiday and will be granted an alternate day of vacation at a later date.

 Any hourly, non-exempt employee required to work on a holiday will receive time and a half payment for the hours worked.